Kali Sara: How the Romani hid their Goddess in plain sight

 From Wikipedia

-When the Romani arrived in Europe, the statue of Sara was already in the French temple.
+When the Roma arrived in Europe, the statue of Sara was already in the French temple.
 They didn’t create it.

 They were being persecuted, brutalized, and murdered for their “devil worship” and then they saw the “Devil” herself, diguised as a humble Christian saint.
 So they claimed her.

-The trickery of the Goddess and the Romani
+The trickery of the Goddess and the Roma

 It might sound simplistic to say that the big difference and reason for centuries of hatred boil down to a God-versus-Goddess faith system.